junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Sam is outrageous.

-It takes Dean six months to figure out how to gather some of his strength and finally shows up as a semi-transparent form.
+It takes Dean six months to figure out how to gather some of his spiritual strength and finally shows up as a semi-transparent form.
 Sam almost shoots him with a rock salt gun.

 "What the hell, Dean?"
 Sam growls at him, putting the gun down.